“Lo! Cintra’s glorious Eden intervenes

 In variegated maze of mount and glen.

 Ah me!
 What hand can pencil guide, or pen,

 To follow half on which the eye dilates

 Than those whereof such things the bard relates,

 Who to the awe-struck world unlocked Elysium’s gates?”

 In 1809, the romantic poet Lord Byron visited a picturesque village at the base of Portugal’s Serra da Sintra.
 Captivated by its fanciful palaces, distant ocean vistas, and wooded hillsides shrouded in mist, Lord Byron immortalized the town of Sintra in Childe Harold’s Pilgrimage, a narrative poem that would capture the imaginations of travelers far and wide.

 Centuries later, the village that Lord Byron described as “the most beautiful perhaps in the world” remains enchantingly locked in time.
 A former retreat of Portuguese kings, Sintra is a place of dense pine forests, UNESCO cultural monuments, and open landscapes that meet the sea at Cabo da Roca—the westernmost point in continental Europe.
-And with its scenic position on the edge of Sintra-Cascais Natural Park, this charming respite is just 18 miles—and an easy train ride—from bustling central Lisbon.
+And with its scenic position on the edge of Sintra-Cascais Natural Park, this charming respite is just 18 miles (and an easy train ride) from central Lisbon.

 So take a page from your favorite fairy tale and scale the castle walls—we’re living happily ever after in Sintra (for the next two days, that is).